pyomeca/bioptim/README.md

 any RT (for instance, Inertial Measurement Unit [IMU]) with a body segment.

 To implement this tracking task, we use the `ConstraintFcn.TRACK_SEGMENT_WITH_CUSTOM_RT` constraint function, which minimizes the distance between a segment and an RT.
-The extra parameters `segment_idx: int` and `rt_idx: int` must be passed to the Objective constructor.
+The extra parameters `segment_index: int` and `rt_index: int` must be passed to the Objective constructor.

 ### The [track_vector_orientation.py](./bioptim/examples/track/track_vector_orientation.py) file